Skip to main content

 Overview

-All engineering students begin with General Engineering Curriculum.
+All engineering students begin with the General Engineering Curriculum.
 This provides a key foundation before deciding which program fits your interests and goals.
-With 11 majors to choose from, the General Engineering Curriculum allows you to explore what each degree means, the type of research you could be involved in and showcases possible career paths for your future.
+With several majors to choose from, the General Engineering Curriculum allows you to explore what each degree means and the type of research you could be involved in and showcases possible career paths for your future.

 The General Engineering Curriculum provides a key foundation before deciding which program fits your interests and goals.